Skip to content

 Company’s debut over two decades ago, Carter has grown the company into a leading global brand and certified B Corporation.

 Carter is passionate about projects that have a global impact and she is one of the co-founders of PridePads Africa.
-She has been working alongside Professor Wingo for the last two years to bring menstrual hygiene education and access to sanitary pads to girls and women in Cameroon.
+She has been working alongside Professor Wingo and the PridePads Board for the last five years to bring menstrual hygiene education and access to menstrual pads to girls and women in Cameroon.

 Celeste Carter